Academic Catalog 2026-2027

 Lecture: 2, Lab: 2

-Construction Management II (3) Management functions by which construction projects are authorized, financed, supervised, and closed out.
+Management functions by which construction projects are authorized, financed, supervised, and closed out.
 Emphasis on the development of effective supervisory and managerial techniques using computer databases.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisite: Senior standing or consent of the instructor.

 College/School: Col of Science, Engr & Tech